HPC Clusters

 • Git clone vEcoli to a location that is accessible from all nodes in your cluster

-If your cluster has Apptainer (formerly known as Singularity) installed, check to see if it is configured to automatically mount all filesystems (see Apptainer docs).
-If not, you may run into errors when running workflows because Apptainer containers are read-only.
-You may be able to resolve this by adding --writeable-tmpfs to containerOptions for the sherlock and sherlock-hq profiles in runscripts/nextflow/config.template.
-Additionally, you will need to manually specify paths to mount when debugging with interactive containers (see Interactive Container).
-This can be done using the -p argument for runscripts/container/interactive.sh.
+If your cluster has Apptainer (formerly known as Singularity) installed, check to see if it is configured to automatically mount the filesystem of out_dir (e.g. $SCRATCH).
+If not, you will need to add -B /full/path/to/out_dir to the containerOptions directives in runscripts/nextflow/config.template, substituting in the absolute path to out_dir.
+Additionally, you will need to manually specify the same paths when running interactive containers (see Interactive Container) using the -p option.

 If your cluster does not have Apptainer, you can try the following steps: